Sacred Heart Primary School, Castle Street, Tralee, Co. Kerry.

-This attendance policy is set out in accordance with the provisions of the Education (Welfare) Act (2000) and other relevant legislation, Department of Education & Skills Circulars and Statutory Guidelines.
+This attendance policy is set out in accordance with the provisions of the Education Act 1998, the Education (Welfare) Act (2000) and other relevant legislation, Circular Letters issued by the Department of Education & Skills and Statutory Guidelines.
 The Board of Management trusts that by so doing parents will be assisted in relation to school attendance matters.

 Relationship to the Characteristic Spirit of the School